Character education: Western philosophy

 For Aristotle, the key to finding this balance is to enjoy and recognize the value of developing one's rational powers, and then using this recognition to determine which actions are appropriate in which circumstances.

 The views of nineteenth-century philosophers were heavily indebted to these early Greeks.
-Two of them, Karl Marx and John Stuart Mill, had a major influence on approaches to developing character.
+Two such philosophers, Karl Marx and John Stuart Mill, had a major influence on approaches to developing character.

 Karl Marx applies Aristotle's conclusions in his understanding of work as a place where workers should be able to express their rational powers.
 But workers subject to capitalist values are characterized primarily by material self-interest.
 This makes them distrustful of others, viewing them primarily as competitors.
 Given these attitudes, workers become prone to a number of vices, including selfishness, cowardice, and intemperance.

 To correct these conditions, he proposes that workers perform tasks that are interesting and mentally challenging—and that each worker help decide how, and to what ends, their work should be directed.
 Marx believes that this, coupled with democratic conditions in the workplace, reduces competitive feelings among workers so they want to exhibit traditional virtues like generosity and trustfulness, and avoid the more traditional vices such as cowardice, stinginess, and self-indulgence.

 John Stuart Mill, like Marx, also highly regarded development of the rational mind.
 He argued that seriously unequal societies, by preventing individuals from developing their deliberative powers, affect individuals' character in unhealthy ways and impede their ability to live virtuous lives.
 In particular, Mill argued that societies that have systematically subordinated women have harmed men and women, and advised that the place of women in families and in societies be reconsidered.